 Multilayered security arrangements, social distancing norms in place for I-Day

-Multilayered security arrangements and a mandatory adherence to social distancing norms are in place for the 74th Independence Day celebrations at the Mughal-era Red Fort this year.
+Multi-layered security arrangements and measures to ensure social distancing are in place for the 74th Independence Day celebrations at the Mughal-era Red Fort this year.
 A security ring, including NSG snipers, elite SWAT commandos and kite catchers, will be placed around the Red Fort from where Prime Minister Narendra Modi will address the nation.

+Over 300 cameras have been installed for security and their footage is being monitored round-the-clock, police said.
+There will be around 4,000 security personnel at the Red Fort and they will stand in adherence with social distancing norms, they said.

 “The Delhi Police has made multilayered arrangements in connection with the Independence Day celebrations.
 Necessary coordination has been made with other agencies like the NSG, SPG and ITBP.
 “All the agencies will work in close coordination with each other to cater to all kinds of threat inputs.
 SWAT teams and ‘Parakram’ vans have been strategically stationed,” Anil Mittal, Additional PRO Delhi Police, said.